durodolahabib043/BellMediaTest/README.md

 ## How to run the app
 1. Download or clone
 2. Open folder and click on .xcodeproj
-3. App uses SPM, wait a bit till both dependencies is full download.
+3. App uses SPM, wait a bit till both dependencies is fully download.

 a.
 Note, if facing issues - Right click on dependences, then click "Update to latest Package"